Sheriff's Office Statement on Immigration Concerns

 I want to reassure the community that the Alexandria Sheriff’s Office does not participate in any type of immigration enforcement in our communities.

-ICE does not use the Alexandria Detention Center to hold their detainees.
-They do not have the right to use the detention center just because they are on the contract with the United States Marshals Service.
+ICE does not use the Alexandria Detention Center to hold their detainees and they are not on our contract with the United States Marshals Service.
 There is no circumstance by which someone is held at the detention center for a civil immigration violation only.
 This policy will not change under any circumstances.

 Please contact me at 703.746.4114 with any questions or concerns.
 Or you can call Deputy Victor Ignacio at 703.746.5013 who speaks fluent Spanish.
 If you know of someone who is in need of help, please contact us and we will do our best to assist you.